...

 Hiring a foreign worker to fill vacancies

-Truck drivers, welders, construction workers and maintenance technicians, but equally machine operators or IT professionals: any Belgian business leader will agree that profiles like these are almost fought for on the job market these days.
-The number of candidates is lowdemand is very high and this scarcity is forcing companies to be creative.
-Because they can hardly fill their vacancies, more and more companies are looking across the border, towards Southern Europe, Eastern Europe and even outside the EU for temporary work.
-Conversely, many candidates from abroad are eager to work with us.
+Truck drivers, welders, construction workers and maintenance technicians, as well as machine operators or IT specialists: any Belgian company manager will agree that the labor market is almost fighting for these types of profiles these days.
+The number of candidates is low, demand is very high and this scarcity forces companies to take creative action.
+Because they can hardly fill their vacancies, more and more companies want to look across the border, towards Southern and Eastern Europe and even outside the EU for temporary work.
+Conversely, many candidates from abroad are eager to work for us.
 The reason is obvious: our wages are much higher than in the home country.

 How to hire a foreign worker?